A Guide to Rapid-set Concrete

 However, for quick, simple jobs — like the ones we’ve listed above — rapid-set concrete will get the job done, without worry.

-If you’d like to arrange an order of rapid–set concrete for your DIY project, simply get in touch with Total Concrete today.
-We deliver a range of specialty mixes, including rapid–set concrete, directly to sites across Surrey, Woking and Hampshire, offering delivery on a same–day or next–day basis.
+We deliver a range of specialty mixes, including rapid-set concrete, directly to sites across Surrey, Woking, Hampshire and beyond, offering delivery on a same-day or next-day basis.
 To find out more, contact us today.